api3dao/airnode/packages/protocol/README.md

 In other words, the Airnode operators do not need to deploy any contracts in the regular user flow.
 This is preferred because deploying contracts causes a lot of UX friction and costs a lot of gas.
-Furthermore, the requester now has to verify that the individually-deployed contracts are not tampered with, which cannot peasibly be done in a trustless way.
+Furthermore, the requester now has to verify that the individually-deployed contracts are not tampered with, which cannot feasibly be done in a trustless way.
 Implementing the protocol as a single, communal contract solves these problems.

 ### No transactions needed for Airnode deployment